 North Coast EMS continued to receive and distribute, by request, Pediatric Maddy "Richie's" funding to our seven designated EDAPs.
-This quarter we continued participation in the UCD MC EMSC TACTICAL Regionalization grant and supported requests from EDAPs to purchase pediatric related equipment and training, etc.
+This quarter we completed the eight year UCD MC EMSC TACTICAL Regionalization grant and supported requests from EDAPs to purchase pediatric related equipment and training, etc. We also conducted EDAP site surveys at five EDAPs as reported above.